dwyl/learn-seo/README.md

 >_[From google's own guide to SEO](https://static.googleusercontent.com/media/www.google.com/en//webmasters/docs/search-engine-optimization-starter-guide.pdf)_

+## Titles
+`<title>Learn Search Engine Optimisation (SEO) - dwyl</title>`

+First and foremost your titles should be useful and readable, not just a collection of keywords.
+They should also be unique for each page (this helps with search engines knowing that it's a different page).

+The title tag should be contained within the `<head>` tag of the HTML document, it is what will be displayed in the tab on your browser when the page is open, and what the title of the entry in the search results will be.

+Search engines generally only display the first **65-75** characters of the `<title>` so it's best to make sure your title is within that limit.
+If you _really_ need to have it longer to get an accurate title it may be worthwhile, but at least make sure the first 65-75 characters give a good idea of the page, so when the user sees the search result they get the idea of what the page is.
+Depending on what you are trying to rank for, it sometimes makes sense to place your brand at the beginning.

+For best SEO, keywords should go close to the front, for example "Web development agency" as opposed to "Fun creative agency specialising in web development".

 ## URLs
 URLs play an important role in both user experience and search engine optimisation.
 Luckily search engines are engineered to like the same types of url as humans,